mprenditore/covid19-italy/README.md

 # COVID-19 in Italy

 > This is a fork from the original project.
+I would like to thank the original developer [tommasobonomo](https://covid19dashboards.com) for his work.
 >
 > Original forking reasons include refactored code to use classes and improved translations and performances
 >